Water Rights Lawsuit

 In April 2019, United States District Court Judge Jesus Bernal ruled that the Agua Caliente Band of Cahuilla Indians has no legal standing, or grounds to sue, on the key issues of water quality and quantification.
 The United States filed a motion requesting the judge reconsider.
 On August 14, the judge denied the Motion for Reconsideration.

 The issue of pore space (the area beneath the ground where water is stored) is still working its way through the process.

 Current Status of the Coachella Valley Groundwater Basin:

 DWA and CVWD have been responsible stewards, leading the way in defining what a sustainable groundwater basin should look like.
 Years ago, DWA and CVWD engineered a cutting-edge approach to groundwater management that has become a model for programs nationwide by placing our region’s groundwater basin on a long-term path to sustainability.

-Actively replenishing the basin with water imported from the Colorado River has not only increased groundwater elevation, it has also improved water quality.
-For example, the replenished Colorado River water has diluted a naturally-occurring element found in groundwater called chromium-6 (Cr6), making DWA one of a handful of agencies already in compliance with the state’s new, stringent Cr6 standard.
+Actively replenishing the basin with water imported from the Colorado River has increased groundwater elevation.
 It would be irresponsible not to utilize this resource for groundwater replenishment.
 Other water management experts agree – Colorado River water serves as a source of drinking water for 33 million people and is used by water agencies throughout the state and in other states for groundwater replenishment.

-The water DWA provides meets or exceeds all state and federal water quality standards.
+The water DWA provides meets all state and federal water quality standards.